AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Threading/agora_chat_thread_management_web.md

 Only the chat group owner and admins can call `destroyChatThread` to disband a thread in a chat group.

-Once a thread is disbanded, all chat group members receive the `xxx#onChatThreadChange` callback triggered by the `destroy` event.
-In a multi-device scenario, all the other devices receive the `xxx#onMultiDeviceEvent` callback triggered by the `xxx` event.
+Once a thread is disbanded, all chat group members receive the `onChatThreadChange` callback triggered by the `destroy` event.
+In a multi-device scenario, all the other devices receive the `onMultiDeviceEvent` callback triggered by the `chatThreadDestroy` event.

 <div class="alert note">Once a thread is destroyed or the chat group where a thread resides is destroyed, all data of the thread is deleted from the local database and memory.</div>